 I CAN’T SEE FOR MILES AND MILES…

 Here’s a strange little case from Big Sky Country.
-Landowner Wilber (who, if we read between the lines correctly, was an impatient man who preferred to reap that which he did not sow, if you get our meaning) was unhappy that his downhill neighbor had a tree which had grown tall, and thus interfered with his view.
+Landowner Wilber (who, if we read between the lines correctly, was an impatient man who preferred to reap that which he did not sow, if you get our meaning) was unhappy that his downhill neighbor had a tree that had grown tall, and thus interfered with his view.

 Wilbur found a lawyer, to whom he complained, “I can’t see for miles.”
 The lawyer, Who was happy enough to take Wilbur’s money, whispered delusions of legal grandeur in Wilbur’s ear.
 “If the neighbors’ tree kept you from seeing the July 4th fireworks,” the attorney whispered, “then the tree is a nuisance.
 And if the neighbors did not remove the tree to suit you, then they’re malicious!
 If the tree is overhanging your yard, your neighbors are trespassers!”

-Believing his highly-paid but under-informed counsel, Wilbur sued.
+Believing his highly paid but under-informed counsel, Wilbur sued.
 The trial court bounced the suit, because (1) Wilbur had no common-law right to a view; (2) a naturally growing tree cannot be a nuisance; and (3) the neighbors are not trespassers because their tree’s roots and branches have encroached.

-Wilbur appealed, and at last the Montana Supreme Court heard the case.
+Wilbur appealed, and at last, the Montana Supreme Court heard the case.
 And that’s where the strangeness arose.
-The Supreme Court agreed that Wilbur had no right to a view, and that the healthy, naturally growing tree was no nuisance.
-But it held that Wilbur’s trespass claim, because the tree was encroaching, had been adequately pled and would survive early dismissal.
+The Supreme Court agreed that Wilbur had no right to a view and that the healthy, naturally growing tree was no nuisance.
+But it held that Wilbur’s trespass claim because the tree was encroaching, had been adequately pled and would survive early dismissal.

 We tend to think that the Court agreed only that Wilbur’s claim that the neighbors had caused the tree to encroach was, if true, a good claim.
 If Montana suggests that a tree’s encroachment itself constitutes a trespass if an owner does not take active steps to stop the encroachment, the holding goes far beyond even the Hawaii Rule or Fancher v.
 Fagella.